thekayness/exceptional-realty/README.md

 ---

 #Description
-This is an example site for the Intro to Front-end Web Development course at the Flatiron School.
+This is my example site for the Intro to Front-end Web Development course at the Flatiron School.

 #Contact